jwasham/docker-ghost-template/README.md

 # docker-ghost-template
 Docker composition of Ghost blog with Node, NGINX proxy with SSL termination, database, etc.

+## To-Do

+I'll be making these changes soon:

+- Updating memory limit for MySQL
+- Updating README for more successful first-time runs

 ## How to Use It

 0. Clone project to your server's filesystem.